ivogeorg/metro-cs1-ipj-selected-solutions/homework-solutions/hyperbolic-lib/README.md

   * Call your class `Hyperbolic`.
 2. You are asked to create a mini-library like the Java `Math` for [hyperbolic functions](https://en.wikipedia.org/wiki/Hyperbolic_function).
 They are the hyperbolic equivalents of the standard trigonometric functions, and are _continous_ and _differentiable_.
 Make sure your library methods work with `double` values only.
 3. You are asked to implement 6 methods: `sinh(x)`, `cosh(x)`, `tanh(x)`, `coth(x)`, `sech(x)`, and `csch(x)`.
 Note that the last four are defined in terms of the first two.
 Follow this definition in your implementation for consistency.
 4. Just like the `Math` class, `Hyperbolic` should throw `ArithmeticException` whenever a forbidden or undefined operations is attempted.
 Java exceptions are required in the CS 1050 curriculum so we'll use this opportunity to introduce them gently.
-See the separate section on [Exceptions](#Exceptions) below.
+See the separate section on [Exceptions](#exceptions) below.
+You will need to handle:
+  * Attempts to divide by zero (since some of the functions are defined as ratios).
+  * Attempts to operate on values outside of the defined ranges of the functions.
+5. Note that like the trigonometric functions in `Math`, the methods of `Hyperbolic` should work in [_radians_](https://en.wikipedia.org/wiki/Radian).

 ### Exceptions